enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 Similar to the site, we must also configure a view for the country

 #.
 From the Live Edit panel to the right, select "Hello Region" (this "pretty" name comes from the page xml configuration file).
 #.
-Open the context panel (activated from the hamburger button in the toolbar).
+Open the context panel (activated from the configuration gear button in the toolbar).
 #.
 Under the "Insert" tab, drag a "Part" into the box on the page.
 #.
 A new dropdown option will appear.
 Select the "country" part.
 #.
 Save